CodeupClassroom/neptune-java-exercises/Inheritance-and-Polymorphism-Lecture.md

 Some things to keep in mind about overriding.
 You have to fulfill the protocol.
 The arguments must be the same,a nd return types must be compatible.
 Otherwise you are overloading, not overriding.
 And the method cannot be less accessible.
 You can't override a public method and make it private, that will generate a runtime error.

+When you overload, on the other hand, the return types can be different; and the argument list MUST be different.
+If you only change the return type and not the argument list, the compiler will think you are overriding and won't allow it.
+When you overload, you can change access levels from less to more or more to less restrictive.

 ## The is-a and has-a tests

 Should one thing extend another?
 Use the is-a test.